-The Motor Ombudsman operates an impressive system to provide protection for consumers in the new car sector.
-It handles a large number of complaints but, this is inevitable having regard to the number of annual car sales.
-The Motor Ombudsman has a clear vision of improvements set out in their five-year business plan.
-This takes account of the trends in new car sales to online sales and fully electric vehicles.
-The move to self-assessment with targeted intervention is considered to be an effective way of monitoring the code.
+The Motor Ombudsman operates an impressive system to provide protection for consumers in the used car sector.
+It handles a large number of complaints, but this is inevitable having regard to the number of annual car sales.
+This takes account of the trends in used car sales to online sales and fully and hybrid electric vehicles.
+The move to self-assessment with targeted intervention is considered to be an effective way of monitoring the Code.